Essential Holiday Information

 Normal summer usage of water, gas and electricity is included in your rental.
 There is sometimes an extra charge for heating and air conditioning, which must be paid locally; if this is the case, it will be mentioned in the property description.
 On occasions, supply of water and electricity can be erratic, particularly in peak summer months when demand is high.
 Water supply can be interrupted or electric fuses may trip if, for example, several high wattage appliances are switched on at the same time.

-The majority of the properties we feature are in rural locations, a little off the beaten track and without close neighbours.
-However, we appreciate that some of our guests may wish to be closer to amenities - perhaps within walking distance.
-To help with this selection, the information on the line immediately under the name of the property may indicate that it is considered a 'Town House' or 'Village House'.
-This would be the case if the property is in the heart of a town or village, probably in close proximity to other houses, and within walking distance of at least one shop and restaurant.
+Many of the properties we feature are in more rural locations, a little off the beaten track and without close neighbours.
+For guests who wish to be closer to amenities - perhaps within walking distance, the information on the line immediately under the name of the property may indicate that it is considered a 'Town House' or 'Village House', reflecting the fact that the property is located in the heart of a town or village, probably in close proximity to other houses, and within walking distance of at least one shop and restaurant.
 Access to the houses may be by a steep or unmade track.
-Our staff will always be happy to discuss this aspect with you to ensure that your holiday property meets your expectations in every way.
+Reduced mobility which could have an impact on your holiday must be highlighted to us, so that we can pass such information to the relevant supplier of the property, in an effort to determine whether the property is suitable for your needs.
+Prior to confirmation of your booking, please make us aware of any issues with reduced mobility which could have an impact on your holiday as it is your responsibility to ensure that your chosen property is suitable for the needs of you and your party.
+Our staff will always be happy to discuss any aspect with you to ensure that your holiday property meets your expectations in every way.

 All the properties we feature are individually owned and range from large converted farmhouses to smaller modern villas.
 Standards vary enormously from basic but serviceable furnishings and equipment, to the more sophisticated and comfortable.
-Unless otherwise specifically stated, we make no representations as to the suitability of any property for children or persons with reduced mobility.
+Unless otherwise specifically stated, we make no representations as to the suitability of any property for children or persons with a medical condition, reduced mobility, or disability.
 Our staff will be pleased to assist with any queries about suitability of your chosen property.

 Just a few of you - Small party rates